irtheman/irtheman.github.io/pages/trustedqa.md

 etc.), Node.js, C#, and SQL.
 Deployment was done using various means but the final, and best deployment, was using OpenShift as a deployment pipeline involving Jenkins, Docker, NexusIQ and other services.

 **Pros (TrustedQA):**
-* Matthew's second attempt at remote work complicated by the COVID-19 pandemic
+* Matthew's second attempt at remote work further complicated by the COVID-19 pandemic
 * Very nice management that really did care about their employees
 * Ready to help on demand
 * A growing business with lots of potential